 Humanity, for all it has achieved and created, can be boiled down to one common denominator.
 Love.
-Love is the genesis of every single endeavor the human race has undertaken.
+Love is the genesis of every single endeavor the human race has undertaken beyond the base instincts of survival.
 It is the driving force behind art, behind politics, behind music.
 It has caused persons, cities, and civilizations to rise and fall and will continue to do so.
 It is love, not the ability to reason, not the pose-able thumbs nor the complex political and economic systems that separates man from animal.
 Our ability to feel love, to express love, and to practice love is our greatest attribute as well as the ever available tool of our downfall.

-I find that love and the wanting to be loved are two sides of the same coin.
-That both can carry a person just as far and that sometimes the lack of love, as much as love itself, can drive the greatest or most notorious of actions.
-The human soul yearns to be loved, and this desire bleeds out through the skin in torrents of passion.
+Love and the wanting to be loved are two sides of the same coin.
+Both can carry a person just as far and that sometimes the lack of love, as much as love itself, can drive the greatest or most notorious of actions.
+The human soul yearns to be loved and this desire is never far from the surface.
 This struggle to create and be loved erupts in art, poetry, and prose.
 That in every building you see, every monument you pass by, every word ever written, every play ever acted, that it is love and the want of love driving the creator to pull into this world, this universe, that with which his fellows may share, comment, and love themselves.
 That we yearn, more than anything, to leave an impression on our fellow man and that every action we take is driven by this single desire.

 It is because we are meant to be the beacon.
 The light in the dark where the warmth of our hearts and the kindred play of our souls light up the darkness that lays beyond our skies.
 That we may create and become enthralled in our own works, our own lives.
 That each man should feel he is loved and shall strive to be loved even more because, while our bodies may become full of water, or food, or air, our souls shall always have room for more love.

-While our individual time on the world is untenable, that every person ever born, living now, or that will live will return to the darkness from which they sprang, we can still love.
-We can leave things behind for other generations to love or to marvel at.
-To inspire or to relish.
+Our individual time on the world is untenable.
+Every person ever born, living now, or that will live will return to the darkness from which they sprang.
+Our time of sharing, giving, and receiving love is limited.
+We can leave things behind for other generations to love or marvel at.
+Things that will inspire and be enjoyed for generations.
+We can leave warm and loving memories for our families to carry on through their lives and pass that love they share for you onto their children, onto their families, and into the every advancing future.
 We are, despite our shortcomings, despite our jealousies, despite our evils, despite our failures, despite our vices and our mortality, the only source of love in the known universe that can express itself.
-This has been known since man has dawned.
-Of all the plants and animals, the forests and the deep seas, man can feel love and in its presence he can do marvelous things.
+This has been known since the Age of Man has dawned.
+Of all the plants and animals, in all the forests and the deep seas, man can alone can feel love and in its presence he can do marvelous things.
+Things no other beings we know of can do.
 Our purpose has been ever present, it is simply waiting to be recognized for what it is.

-The destiny of mankind is not to conquer the stars, or to find God.
+The destiny of mankind is not to conquer the stars (though I hope we do), or to find God (though I hope you may in whatever iteration gives you peace).
 It is not to discover life everlasting, to cure all disease, to travel through time or to shout across the great expanse, “I Am Man!”.
 It is simply to love and to be loved.
 To take that all powerful force and to create that which will inspire love for future generations in a cycle that cannot and will not be broken until the cosmos deems an ending to existence.

-We are guardians, protectors who’s most important task is to keep the beacon lit in an otherwise cold, dark, lonesome existence for as long as we can, as brightly as we can and to proliferate it as far as we can across the vast tracts of immeasurable space and time so that, hopefully, the seed of love can find purchase elsewhere and continue on.
-That new beacons can be illuminated the other wise cold and sterile dark that occupies so much of existence.
+We are guardians.
+Protectors who’s most important task is to keep the beacon lit in an otherwise cold, dark, lonesome existence for as long as we can, as brightly as we can, and to proliferate it as far as we can across the vast tracts of immeasurable space and time so that, hopefully, the seed of love can find purchase elsewhere and continue on.
+That new beacons can be illuminated the otherwise cold and sterile dark that occupies so much of known existence.

 I know in the tedium of everyday life it is hard to remember how much is truly out there.
-But, if you find yourself in doubt.
-When you find you are beset by calamities and setbacks, when the trajectory of your life seems to fall short of your imaginings, your goals, your dreams, fight to remember that you exist here, on Earth.
+However, if you find yourself in doubt, when you find you are beset by calamities and setbacks, when the trajectory of your life seems to fall short of your imaginings, your goals, your dreams, fight to remember that you exist here, on Earth.
 That the chance chaos and probability has given you to breathe, to think, to feel, to see, to hear, to dance, to taste, to laugh, to cry is so astronomical that it beggars all mathematics and description.
-That you are here, now, and that the greatest gift you have given or received is the greatest in all of known universe;
+That you are here, now, and that the greatest gift you will ever have given or have ever received is the greatest in all of known universe;

 That of human compassion and love.